Where to Get Your Hamilton Fix in Philly

-Hamilton comes to the Forrest Theater later this month, but if you can’t wait that long (or you’re still trolling StubHub hoping for a miracle), there are plenty of ways to fill the time and learn more about our Ten Dollar Founding Father right here in Philly, so look around, look around!
+Hamilton comes to the Forrest Theater this week, but if you can’t wait that long (or you’re still trolling StubHub hoping for a miracle… or didn’t win the HAM4HAM lottery), there are plenty of ways to fill the time and learn more about our Ten Dollar Founding Father right here in Philly, so look around, look around!

 525 Arch St.